Sustainability

 However, not all cotton is equal, as has become apparent in recent years.
 Traditionally, cotton is grown using a range of harmful chemicals, including pesticides and fertilizers, not to mention the chronic over farming of the land.
 It has also been a product of slave labour and even today, the exploitation of a workforce in certain countries.
 This is why it is so important to check the cotton we buy is produced using organic and ethical practices all the way through the process.

 During my career working as a knitwear designer, I have spent a lot of time sourcing the finest and best cotton from around the world.
 I have used this experience to find some cottons that are really high quality and wear extremely well to use in my collection.
 Cotton goes through many more processes than other fibres, which has historically made is very difficult to trace and be sure that it has been grown and produced organically.
-However, in recent years, largely due to consumer demand, more research has been undertaken in this fields of organic cotton farming and traceability from raw material to finished product.
+However, in recent years, largely due to consumer demand, more research has been undertaken in the area of organic cotton farming and traceability from raw material to finished product.
 Today, 100% organic, traceable cotton can now be produced on a large scale.

 Read More: https://charlknitwear.wpenginepowered.com/journal/100-cotton